 - 6 dried mission figs

 - ¼ cup crumbled goat cheese

-- Place salad ingredients into a large bowl
+- Place the arugula, goat cheese crumbles, sliced figs and pecan into a large bowl

 - Add ⅛ to ¼ cup of dressing and toss to coat all of the salad ingredients.

 - Serve with extra dressing on the side